New National Reference Tests to help set GCSE grade boundaries could be made compulsory for thousands of pupils in England,

 Head teachers fear the tests would have to be mandatory in order to provide a nationally representative sample of pupils.

-An Ofqual spokeswoman confirmed it had raised the possibility with the Department for Education but no formal request had yet been made.
+Department for Education but no formal request had yet been made.

 Monitor performance